dwp/kafka-to-hbase/README.md

 ### Running Kafka To Hbase Locally

-Running the Kafka To Hbase utility locally with a custom configuration can be achieved using `dev.run`.
+An alternative to running the Kafka To Hbase utility directly with Python is to use the configured Invoke task.
+The configuration of topics and columns is done via command line parameters rather than environment variables.

 ```
-$ invoke dev.run --topic my-topic
+$ invoke dev.run --topic my-topic --column cf:data
 ```

 ### Running Kafka To Hbase In Docker